Fungi can look like spiderwebs on your grass.

 Call a pest control pro if you have actual spiderwebs all over your yard.

-Mycelium is a type of fungal growth that disappears as the day starts to get warm—but it will reappear without fail.
-It looks like tiny threads, and you may even notice some mushrooms growing out of the affected area.
+Mycelia are fungal threads that disappear as the day starts to get warm, but they reappear the next morning without fail.
+These tiny web-like threads may even have mushrooms growing out of the affected area.
 If you only see “spiderwebs” on your grass in the morning, there’s a good chance you’re looking at mycelium.
-So, how do you treat it?

 How to Treat Mycelium